Expert chat with LeapCC: Parent problems

 Carey: Sometimes when a conflict seems to be about something little, it’s because there is something else underneath that we don’t know about or understand.
 What tends to happen in these situations?

-Liz: At the moment my mother asked me for money that I did not have cause I've been working all week so all my money's gone on buses and that.
-This then caused her to scream at me, and saying she was gonna throw me out again...
+Liz: A recent example is that my mother asked me for money but I didn’t have any cause I’ve been working all week so it went on buses and that.
+This then caused her to scream at me, and saying she was gonna throw me out again…

-Carey: It can be helpful to talk about things at a time when everyone is calmer and happier - it is hard to talk clearly when emotions are running high.
-That sounds really difficult - you must be tired after work and travelling.
+Carey: That sounds really difficult – you must be tired after work and travelling.
 Do you have an arrangement about giving her some money?

-Liz: Nope, she just like demands it off me and says that if I don't give her it then she's throwing me out, which she had done in the past.
-I just want to be like everyone else, I'm supporting my family...
-Which I don't mind doing but I don't want it to always end up this way.
+Liz: Nope, she just demands it off me and says that if I don’t give her it then she’s throwing me out, which she had done in the past.
+I just want to be like everyone else, but I’m stuck supporting my family… which I don’t mind doing for now.
+I just don’t want it to always end up this way.

-Carey: If you can put your point of view clearly with an explanation it can help.
+Carey: If you can put your point of view across to your parents clearly with an explanation it can help.
 Good luck.
-You are doing a great job.
+You’re doing a great job.

 Helen: Hey guys, as a few of you have been talking about problematic parents, just want to share our article on The Mix about dealing with problematic parents.